SEFSC/FATES-ATI-FrameXtraction/_docs/about.md

 This theme is simply a GitHub repository containing the necessary configuration files, scripts, and visual branding to provide the underlying structure of a documentation web page.
 IOOS implements this theme in all documentation pages through the use of [GitHub submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules){:target="_blank" rel="noopener"}, the details of which are beyond the scope of this document but, in short, allow *theme files* to be contained in their own repository and then embedded into a separate repository that contains the *content files* for the web page.
 There are several advantages to this.
 First, it means that individuals seeking to write documentation do not need to worry about creating a website.
 The “guts” already exist.
 Second, the same theme repository can be embedded into an infinite number of documentation repositories, providing a consistent look and feel across all of them.
 Finally, the theme can be modified at any time by the owner (for example, the IOOS Program Office) and those changes can easily be propagated through to every other site that uses the theme by simply pulling the changes into each of the respective repositories.

-A new “[documentation-theme-jekyll](https://github.com/MattGrossi-NOAA/documentation-theme-jekyll){:target="_blank" rel="noopener"}” repository was created for SEFSC FATES by forking the IOOS version and adapting the appearance to the Center’s needs.
+A new “[documentation-theme-jekyll](https://github.com/MattGrossi-NOAA/documentation-theme-jekyll){:target="_blank" rel="noopener"}” repository was created for SEFSC by forking the IOOS version and adapting the appearance to the Center’s needs.
 Colors were modified to align with NOAA Fisheries Brand Standards and the IOOS logos were replaced with NOAA Fisheries and Southeast Fisheries Science Center branding.
 The navigation bar and configuration files were updated as appropriate and mentions or connections to IOOS were edited and redirected to SEFSC.
 By forking this repository from IOOS (instead of cloning it), it retains its lineage to the original source repo and can therefore easily incorporate future changes made anywhere upstream.
 In this way, consistency can exist between IOOS and SEFSC documentation pages while the appearances remain tailored to the respective organizations.
 The sequential steps taken to create this theme repository are described next.

 ## Creating and setting up a custom “documentation-theme-jekyll” repository